carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/02-data_property.md

 {: .source}

 > ## Warning: Name is nonexistent or not a directory
-> If when adding the paths or trying to open eeglab you receive a warning stating that the name is nonexistent or not a directory, ensure that you have navigated to the `Face13` folder that you made during the setup.
+> If when adding the paths or trying to open EEGLAB you receive a warning stating that the name is nonexistent or not a directory, ensure that you have navigated to the `Face13` folder that you made during the setup.
 Also make sure that the `code` and `sourcedata` folders are located within the `Face13` folder.
 >
 > {: .source}
 {: .callout}